 Southwest Spice Blend

 In a small bowl, toss together diced onion, tomatoes, lime zest, a squeeze of lime juice, and half the cilantro.
 Season with salt and pepper.
 Set aside until meal is ready.
-TIP: If you’ll be warming your tortillas in the oven and not the microwave, now is a good time to preheat it to 400 degrees.

 When everything is ready, set up a station for the fajitas.
 Place salsa, filling, tortillas, sour cream, cheddar, and remaining cilantro in individual plates or bowls and invite everyone to assemble their own fajitas.